byt3bl33d3r/MITMf/README.md

 So far the most significant changes have been:

-- Spoof plugin now supports ICMP, ARP and DNS spoofing (DNS Spoofing code was stolen from https://github.com/DanMcInerney/dnsspoof/)
+- Spoof plugin now supports ICMP, ARP and DHCP spoofing along with DNS tampering (DNS tampering code was stolen from https://github.com/DanMcInerney/dnsspoof/)

+- Spoof plugin can now exploit the 'ShellShock' bug when DHCP spoofing!

 - Usage of third party tools has been completely removed (e.g. ettercap)

-- Addition of the BrowserProfiler plugin

-- Addition of the JsKeylogger plugin

-- Addition of the BeefAutorun plugin

 - FilePwn plugin re-written to backdoor executables and zip files on the fly by using the-backdoor-factory https://github.com/secretsquirrel/the-backdoor-factory and code from BDFProxy https://github.com/secretsquirrel/BDFProxy